crosenth/taxmagick/README.md

 |    |    |    |    |    |    |    |    |    |    |    |    |--- 41956 "Amanita muscaria" [species]
 ```

+By default `--name-class "scientific name"` is used for taxonomic names.

-The second command is the lineages command that generates either a tax id
+The second `lineages` command generates either a tax id based lineage file in
-based lineage file in csv form or a tax name based lineage csv file.
-The rank
+csv form or a tax name based lineage csv file.
+The rank order used in the
-order used in the header is determined by traversing the NCBI taxonomic data.
+header is determined by traversing the NCBI taxonomic data.

 ```
 lineages --root 131567 --ids 562,41956 taxdump.tar.gz